page:docs-user-guide-getting-started

 Everything logged to .a5c/runs/<runId>/journal/The Magic: Event-Sourced Persistence

-Every action Babysitter takes is recorded as an event in a journal:
+Every action Babysitter takes is recorded as an event, one file per event under journal/:

 - **Crash recovery:** Replay the journal to restore exact state